ctn-archive/kajic-tr-semnet2018/README.md

 - To reproduce results from the `Degree distributions` section, refer to the `analysis2-plot-degree-distr.ipynb` notebook
 - To reproduce results from the `Hierarchical topology` section, refer to the `analysis3-explore-local-clustering.ipynb` notebook

+Due to the randomness in selecting `k` edges when constructing directed networks, and particularly those created with the cs-method, some numbers might differ slightly (e.g., network statistics, LR test values and clustering) from the ones in the paper.
+This does not affect the overall results or conclusions.